google/turbinia/docs/user/install-gke-manual.md

 * The Turbinia infrastructure can be destroyed by executing `./destroy-pubsub.sh`.

 ### **Making processing requests in GKE**
-* You can either make requests via setting up a local `turbiniactl` client or through connecting to the server through the following steps.
+* You can either make requests via setting up a local `turbiniactl` client using pip install turbinia in eg. a virtualenv or through connecting to the server through the following steps.
 * Connect to cluster through `gcloud container clusters get-credentials <CLUSTER_NAME> --zone <ZONE> --project <PROJECT_NAME>`.
 * Use `kubectl get pods` to get a list of running pods.
 * Identify the pod named `turbinia-server-*` and exec into it via `kubectl exec --stdin --tty [CONTAINER-NAME] -- bash`